pgourlain/vscode_erlang/README.md

 # Erlang for Visual Studio Code
-This extension adds support for the Erlang language to VS Code, including:
+This extension adds support for the Erlang language to Visual Studio Code, including editing, building and debugging.

 ## Editing support
 - Syntax highlighting
-- Shows errors and warnings while you type (requires File/Auto Save to be on)
+- Shows errors and warnings dynamically while you type (requires File/Auto Save to be on)
 - Go To Definition/Peek Definition
 - Hover help for standard functions
 - Hover for project functions showing head clauses